 Several recent literature surveys have provided an overview of existing datasets for emotions in visual media.
-In order to avoid duplication of effort, readers are directed to these papers for further information, which includes surveys on evoked emotion [16], BEEU [17], FER [4], MER [7], and multimodal emotion [22], [69], [70].
-Table 1 presents a comparison of the properties of some representative datasets.
-Researchers are advised to thoroughly review the data collection protocol used before utilizing a dataset to ensure that the data have been collected in accordance with appropriate psychological guidelines.
+In order to avoid duplication of effort, readers are directed to these papers for further information, which include surveys on evoked emotion [16], BEEU [17], facial expression recognition (FER) [4], microexpression recognition (MER) [7], and multimodal emotion [22, 69, 70].
+Table I presents a comparison of the properties of some representative datasets.
+Researchers are advised to thoroughly review the data collection protocol used before utilizing a dataset to ensure that the data has been collected in accordance with appropriate psychological guidelines.
 In addition, when crowdsourcing is utilized, effective mechanisms are essential for filtering out uninformative annotations.